Last Updated on December 17, 2022 by Maggie McKneely

 My Greek Taverna

 Some of the best memories of travel include food and Greece is certainly no exception.
-The amazingly fresh, tasty dishes that you ate at the friendly casual restaurant in a blue and white painted taverna as the sun sets over the Aegean of Mediterranean Sea – My Greek Taverna by Ionna Pavlaki transports you back there to that experience and lets you bring the experience home.
+The amazingly fresh, tasty dishes that you ate at the friendly casual restaurant in a blue and white painted taverna as the sun sets over the Aegean of the Mediterranean Sea – My Greek Taverna by Ionna Pavlaki transports you back there to that experience and lets you bring the experience home.

 This book of 65 recipes is, quite simply, exquisite.
 It brings together the best-known and best-loved Greek taverna dishes and it does so in such a way that you’ll be able to easily pick up the necessary ingredients without shipping them home from Greece in your suitcase.
-Written with incredible enthusiasm, but also clearly and with specific instructions, the recipes are easy to follow and will help you to deliver mouth-watering renditions of some of the best taverns dishes enjoyed in Greece.
+Written with incredible enthusiasm, but also clearly and with specific instructions, the recipes are easy to follow and will help you to deliver mouth-watering renditions of some of the best tavern dishes enjoyed in Greece.
 You’ll be able to easily recreate these dishes whether you pick up the ingredients from your local store, supermarket, or even grow your own vegetables in your own garden – as the author does!

 Recommended by: Sarah from Lets Grow Cook